 In relation to the Chief Executive Officer and Managers with Strategic Responsibilities the variable remuneration policy, as defined in the Report on the remuneration policy and on the compensation paid (approved with the binding vote of the Shareholders' Meeting on 28 March 2021), envisages recognition of both a short-term variable remuneration components and a long-term component, both tied to economic-financial goals and ESG related goals, in the drive to assist the achievement of the results of the corporate strategy and pursue long-term interests in a logic of corporate sustainability.

-The long-term variable incentives system is based on a Performance Share Plan approved by the 2020 Shareholders' Meeting, based on three cycles of rolling assignment with a three-year vesting period and annual assignment.
+The long-term variable incentives system is based on a Performance Share Plan approved by the 2020 Shareholders' Meeting, based on three cycles of rolling assignment with a three-year vesting period and annual assignment:

-For 2021 the following Group objectives were assigned to the CEO and Managers with Strategic Responsibilities:
+FOR 2021 THE FOLLOWING GROUP OBJECTIVES WERE ASSIGNED TO THE CEO AND MANAGERS WITH STRATEGIC RESPONSIBILITIES

-SHORT-TERM: LONG-TERM;
+SHORT-TERM:

-Weighting Weighting
+Weighting

-EBITDA 35% EBIT 30%
+EBITDA 35%

-Net profit 15% FCF 30%
+Net profit 15%

-Operating performance 20% Relative TSR 40%
+Operating performance 20%

 Revenue from non-regulated activities 15%

 Sustainability indicator 15%

+\ Consisting of 4 independent project objectives with on/off type achievement criterion.

+LONG-TERM:

+Weighting

+EBIT 30%

+FCF 30%

+Relative TSR 40%

-Consisting of 4 independent project object with on/off type achievement criterion.
-A sustainability objective with negative corrective effects and with a maximum 10% on the bonus: For the 2021-202 period, this objective is related to obta "solicited" ESG rating by 31 December 202 methods for measuring performance will of the deviation of the rating scope during three-year period impact of 23 vesting aining the 23 and the depend on
+A sustainability objective with negative/positive corrective effects and with a maximum impact of 10% on the bonus: For the 2021-2023 vesting period, this objective is related to obtaining the "solicited" ESG rating by 31 December 2023 and the methods for measuring performance will depend on the deviation of the rating scope during the last three-year period.